scikit-hep/uproot3/README.rst

 iterates through files.

-Like a file-spanning lazy array, a file-spanning iterator erases the difference between files.
+Like a file-spanning lazy array, a file-spanning iterator erases the difference between files and may be used as a TChain alternative.
 However, the iteration is over *chunks of many events*, not *single events*.

 .. code-block:: python3